Corybantic Games: Production

 Christopher Wheeldon had previously choreographed to Bernstein's Serenade after Plato's "Symposium" in a piece titled Corybantic Ecstasies, created for the Boston Ballet and premiered in 1999.

 The 2018 Corybantic Games was commissioned for Bernstein's centennial.
 The title is a reference to Corybants, which according to Greek mythology, were the armed and crested dancers who worshipped the Phrygian goddess Cybele with drumming and dancing.
 The ballet made no reference to Plato's Symposium, the inspiration of Bernstein's score.
 It is performed by 21 dancers.

-The set was designed by Jean-Marc Puissant.
+The set was designed by Jean-Marc Puissant and the lighting was designed by Peter Mumford.
 Erdem Moralıoğlu, known for his own label, ERDEM, was brought in to design the costume.
 Moralıoğlu met Wheeldon at one of his fashion shows, and the two were introduced to each other through principal dancer Lauren Cuthbertson, a friend of Moralıoğlu.
 Moralıoğlu himself had seen several Royal Ballet performances, including Wheeldon's After the Rain and The Winter's Tale.
 He said the costumes of Corybantic Games are about "flesh, and youth, and life".
 It was also the first time he designed for men.
 Due to Moralıoğlu's involvement, the publicity regarding the ballet before its premiere was mainly about the costumes.